Frequently asked questions

 Office space is used (or capable of being used) as an office for administrative, clerical, professional or other information-based activities and includes any support facilities (such as break-out areas and rest rooms) for those activities.
 The phrase ‘capable of being used’ is intended to encompass office spaces that are vacant at the relevant time.
 For more details, see the guidance note on what is office space?'.

 The definition of ‘disclosure affected area’ is also intended to clarify that physically separate spaces within a building that do not share access to the outside of the buildings are regarded as separate areas.
 The defining characteristic in these cases is the individual access to the outside of the building (i.e. no common access for each space being offered, unlike the previous office tower example that shared access).
 The practical effect is that building owners considering leasing, or lessees considering subleasing multiple units in such buildings simultaneously, need not aggregate the total space across the different areas.
-Each unit will only be a disclosure affected area if the net lettable area for office activities is greater than 2000 square metres (1000 square metres from 1 July 2017) on its own.
+Each unit will only be a disclosure affected area if the net lettable area for office activities is greater than 1000 square metres on its own.